PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_Android.md

     TrackHelper.track().campaign("https://www.example.com?pk_campaign=Email-SummerDeals&pk_keyword=LearnMore");
 ```

 * A URL (required) – the campaign URL.
-HTTPS, HTTP and FTP are valid, however, the URL must contain campaign name and keyword parameters.
+The URL must contain campaign name and keyword parameters.

 The information contained in the campaign URL or the deep link will be tracked when the first screen event is triggered.